Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_02_voice_virtual_assistant/guide.en-gb.md

 **In this function:**

-- The conversation/messages are retrieved as parameters
+- The conversation/messages are retrieved as parameters.
 - A call is made to the chat completion LLM endpoint, using the `Mixtral8x7B` model.
-- Extracts the model’s response and returns the final message text.
+- The model's response is extracted and the final message text is returned.

 ⏳ Almost there!
 All that remains is to implement the TTS to transform the LLM response into spoken words.